nitrictech/cli/README.md

 - Send us an [email](mailto:maintainers@nitric.io)

 ## Get Started

+Check out the [Nitric docs](https://nitric.io/docs) to see how to get started using Nitric. ted

 Check out the [Nitric docs](https://nitric.io/docs) to see how to get started using Nitric.